RBC Wealth Management Financial Services Inc. (“RBC WMFS”) – Client Complaint Examination and Resolution Policy Overview

 c/o RBC DS Compliance

-• If you reside in Quebec, you may request that your complaint file be transferred to the Autorité des marchés financiers (“AMF”).
+• If you reside in Quebec, you may at any time request that your complaint file be transferred to the Autorité des marchés financiers (“AMF”).
+We are required to send the complaint record to the AMF no later than 15 calendar days following receipt of your request.
+Once your file is transferred, the AMF will review it, recommend dispute resolution services, and could offer you mediation services if it deems it appropriate, with the agreement of the parties involved.
+Mediation is an amicable settlement process in which a mediator helps the parties reach a satisfactory agreement.
+This is a voluntary process intended to resolve a dispute; the AMF cannot require a party to go to mediation.
 Transferring your file to the AMF does not interrupt the prescriptive period for civil remedies.
-Following the transfer of your file, the AMF will proceed with its review and may offer you mediation or conciliation services.
-This is a voluntary process intended to resolve a dispute; the AMF cannot require a party to go to mediation.

 The AMF may be contacted as follows: